Bjørn Enge Bertelsen

 I am a social anthropologist and in my research I work mainly on Southern Africa and Mozambique.
-Particular interests include the issues of egalitarianism, urban transformation, future practices, violence, state, memory and tradition within political anthropology.
+Particular interests include the issues of inequality, egalitarianism, urban transformation, future practices, violence, state, memory and tradition within political anthropology.

 During the spring of 2010 I completed my PhD project on colonial and postcolonial politics, state formation and the traditional field in Mozambique initiated in Sept.
 2004.
 17 April 2010 I defended my PhD thesis entitled Violent becomings.State formation and the traditional field in colonial and postcolonial Mozambique.